nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM does not support overclocking of CCM clock sources (e.g. PLL clock nodes).
 If an agent requests to set the rate of a CCM clock source with a round-auto rule, SM will treat this rule as round-down and will not return an error.
 If an agent requests to set the rate of a CCM clock source with a round-up rule, SM will return an error if the calculated rate is not equal to the requested rate (i.e. the CCM clock node can be configured to the exact rate requested).

-SM was also updated to the nearest Hz for PLL output (ODIV) and PFD clock nodes.
+SM was also updated to round to the nearest Hz for PLL output (ODIV) and PFD clock nodes.
 This prevents the agent from needing to add 1 Hz in cases where the rate ends in a fractional 1/3 or 2/3 thus causing SM to round down during integer rate calculations.

 SM-107: Support dynamic rate adjust of audio and  video PLLs {#RN_DETAIL_SM_107}
 ----------

 Support for dynamic MFN update of fractional PLLs has been added.
 An agent request to set the rate of a VCO clock node that is currently enabled will dynamically update the VCO rate if the rate change can be achieved with an MFN-only update.

-Note that SM "centers" the MFI and MFN VCO factors to allow for the greatest range of dynamic updates.
-This centering occurs in the following cases:
- * VCO rate set with the VCO disabled
- * VCO rate set with VCO enabled and new rate cannot be met dynamically

 SM only restricts the dynamic MFN update based on the MFN/MFD ratio restrictions provided in the RM.

 SM-141: Create configtool mechanism to define BOARD defines {#RN_DETAIL_SM_141}
 ----------